Registered Mental Health Nurse

 Responsible To: Registered Manager

 Purpose of Position

-The post holder will be one of the named nurses for the clinical area and will play an important role in ensuring that you provide high quality person centred and recovery focused care.
+The post holder will be a nurse for a clinical area and will play an important role in ensuring that you provide high quality person centred and recovery focused care.

-The post holder will provide direct clinical care and support to junior team members.
+The post holder may provide direct clinical care and support to junior team members.

-He/She will be clinically responsible and accountable for a caseload of patients, will act as nurse in charge and managerial supervisor to junior staff members.
+He/She may be clinically responsible and accountable for a caseload of patients, and may act as nurse in charge and managerial supervisor to junior staff members.

 The post holder will be responsible for ensuring a good quality of care for the patients and their families and to participate in providing a learning environment for junior staff.

 The post holder will be innovative in maintaining an environment that is conducive to the delivery and maintenance of a high standard of clinical care.

 Managerial / Organisational (As nurse in charge of the shift)

 - The post holder must ensure Norvic Healthcare’s philosophy and care models are delivered at all times, and that all contact with patients is delivered as part of a shared care pathway valuing shared expertise.